hhvu0102/unix_basic/README.md

 - Helps you navigate between different directories.

 #### Root vs home; Relative vs. absolute path
 - Root = the first or top-most directory in a hierarchy.
+Sometimes you won't have full access in `root`, e.g., when you are on university's high performance clusters.
 - `home` directory is under the root.
 - Where you are in the directory tree is called your path.
 - In a path name, different directories and file names are separated by a slash `/`.
 The root has no name, so it's only one slash `/`.